SteamFork/.github/profile/README.md

 This distribution is made available for myself and others who may want to use it, however it is provided as-is.
 Bug fix and feature PRs are always welcome.

 ## Sources
-This project utilizes sources from SteamOS (release repositories), the unofficial Valve source repo, and AUR.
+In addition to sources developed by SteamFork, this project utilizes sources from SteamOS (release repositories), the unofficial Valve source repo, and AUR.

 * Valve package repository: `buildroot/pacman-build-*.conf`
 * evlaV Repository: https://gitlab.com/evlaV